kihwal/mercury3sc/README.md

 | 9 (sw tx) | Control board pin 3 |
 | 10 (sw rx) | Control board pin 2 |

+For the power on/off control, PIN_B0 is used.
+This is connected to the gate of a 2N7000.
+The pin 2 and 3 are connected to the soft power signal pins of the switching power supply.
+By grounding the pin measuring 3.3V, the power supply is turned on.
+I connected this pin to the drain of the 2N7000.
+Its source pin is grounded.

 ## Control commands
 mercury3sc was written on Arduino 1.8 with the Teensy support package from PJRC.